Great Ejection

 The Great Ejection followed the Act of Uniformity 1662 in England.
-Several thousand Puritan ministers were forced out of their positions in the Church of England, following The Restoration of Charles II.
-It was a consequence (not necessarily intended) of the Savoy Conference of 1661.
+Several thousand Puritan ministers were forced out of their positions in the Church of England following the Restoration of Charles II.
+It was a consequence (not necessarily an intended one) of the Savoy Conference of 1661.

 History

 The Act of Uniformity prescribed that any minister who refused to conform to the 1662 Book of Common Prayer by St Bartholomew's Day (24 August) 1662 should be ejected from the Church of England.
-This date became known as "Black Bartholomew's Day" among Dissenters, a reference to the fact that it occurred on the same day as the St Bartholomew's Day massacre of 1572.
+This date became known as "Black Bartholomew's Day" among Dissenters, a reference to the fact that it occurred on the same day as the 1572 St Bartholomew's Day massacre of French Protestants.
 Oliver Heywood estimated the number of ministers ejected at 2,500.
-This group included Richard Baxter, Edmund Calamy the Elder, Simeon Ashe, Thomas Case, John Flavel, William Jenkyn, Joseph Caryl, Benjamin Needler, Thomas Brooks, Thomas Manton, William Sclater, Thomas Doolittle and Thomas Watson.
-Biographical details of ejected ministers and their fates were later collected by the historian Edmund Calamy, grandson of the elder Calamy.
+This included James Ashurst, Richard Baxter, Edmund Calamy the Elder, Simeon Ashe, Thomas Case, John Flavel, William Jenkyn, Joseph Caryl, Benjamin Needler, Thomas Brooks, Thomas Manton, William Sclater, Thomas Doolittle, and Thomas Watson.
+Biographical details of ejected ministers were later collected by the historian Edmund Calamy, grandson of Calamy the elder.

-Although there had already been ministers outside the established church, the Great Ejection created an abiding concept of non-conformity.
-Strict religious tests of the Clarendon Code and other Penal Laws left a substantial section of English society excluded from public affairs, and also university degrees, for a century and a half.
-Culturally, in England and Wales, nonconformism endured longer than that.
+Although there had already been ministers outside the established church, the Great Ejection created an abiding concept of Nonconformity.
+Strict religious tests of the Clarendon Code and other Penal Laws left a substantial section of English society excluded from public affairs and university degrees for a century and a half.

 Historiography

-The bicentennial in 1862 led to a sharp debate, with the nonconformist agenda being questioned, and the account in Calamy being reviewed.
+The bicentennial in 1862 led to a sharp debate, with the Nonconformist agenda being questioned, and the account in Calamy being reviewed.

-Iain Murray argues that the issue was deeper than "phrases in the Book of Common Prayer and forms of church order," but regarded the "nature of true Christianity."
+Iain Murray argues that the issue was deeper than "phrases in the Book of Common Prayer and forms of church order," but regarded the "nature of true Christianity".

+The Memorial Hall on Albert Square, Manchester and the Congregational Memorial Hall in Farringdon Street, London, were built to commemorate the bicentennial of the Great Ejection.